Book a Japan fall by train – browse the full suite of Japan Rail Passes, here.

 The high-speed train of Deutsche Bahn, with a maximum speed of 205 mph (330 km/h), the ICE connects major cities and is also used for international travel to neighbouring countries such as Austria, France and Denmark.
 This train is equipped with air conditioning, a dining car, a children's compartment and power sockets.
 Passengers enjoy a free WiFi connection throughout the duration of the ICE trip.

-Intercity Express (ICE) classes from Munich Hbf to Zell am See
+What Intercity Express (ICE) and Eurocity (EC) classes are there from Munich Hbf to Zell am See?

-Compare the different travel classes offered by Intercity Express (ICE) when traveling from Munich Hbf to Zell am See.
+Compare the different travel classes offered by Intercity Express (ICE) and Eurocity (EC) when traveling from Munich Hbf to Zell am See.

 Discover more about the onboard services offered on trains from Munich Hbf to Zell am See.